starwit/movement-predictor/README.md

   - `model = model_architectures.get_model(architecture="MobileNet_v3", output_prob="asymmetric", path_model="path-to-your-model-weights.pth")`
 - inferencing with `inference_with_stats`
 - extract anomalies with `get_meaningful_unlikely_samples`

+## Model Evaluation and Dataset Generation

+This repo includes supplementary scripts for model evaluation (`movementpredictor/evaluation/`) and for generating the anomaly dataset released on Hugging Face (`movementpredictor/anomalydataset/`).

+These scripts were used for the master’s thesis *Anomaly Detection in Traffic Applications:
+A Probabilistic Forecasting Approach Based on Object Tracking* (Hanna Lichtenberg).
+The exact model weights and configs used in the thesis are available here:[OneDrive](https://1drv.ms/f/c/29bd20621baa5af0/En9bfIFXlP5FqIJN5uQKIdkB31psQElUbdLvwUHE5YdH1A?e=XteuXG)

 ## Github Workflows and Versioning